Nuspli/ansj/README.md

 The ynetd based server keeps accepting connections and applies ressource limits.
 Each connection will then prompt for a key and time out after 5 seconds if no key is entered.
 The config line containing the key (if it exists) will be parsed.

 The jail is created in a new mount namespace that doesn't share the pid and network namespaces with the host.
 This means the jailed process can't access the host's network or processes.
-The new pid namespace is important as it prohibits a sandbox escape via setns to the host's pid namespace.
+The new pid namespace along with a fresh /proc mount is important as it prohibits a sandbox escape via setns to the host's pid namespace.

 To isolate the filesystem, a jail directory is created in `/tmp/jail-XXXXXX` (where XXXXXX are random characters).
 This directory is mounted as a `tmpfs` filesystem.
 This means that all files created in the jail are backed by a controllable memory.
 Memory r/w is also very fast.
 The size of the tmpfs is limited to `256KiB` by default.
 This is to prevent the jailed process from consuming all the host's memory.
 A `pivot_root` syscall is performed to make the jail directory the new root.
 All references to `/` will now actually point to `/tmp/jail-XXXXXX`.